hww1999/data-512-homework_2/README.md

 # Goal of the Project

 The goal of this project is to explore the concept of bias in data using articles about cities in different U.S. states, which we could obtain from Wikipedia.
-In order to investigate further, we would combine the dataset of Wikipedia articles with a dataset of state populations, and use ORES (a machine learning service) to estimate the quality of the articles about the cities.
+In order to investigate further, we combineed the dataset of Wikipedia articles with a dataset of state populations and the regions to which each state belongs to, and use ORES (a machine learning service) to estimate the quality of the articles about the cities.

 The analysis will consists of three parts: